-Tony Award-winner Brent Carver (Kiss of the Spider Woman) and Diane D'Aquila star as actor Ned Lowenscroft and Queen Elizabeth, respectively.
+Tony Award-winner Brent Carver ( Kiss of the Spider Woman) and Diane D'Aquila star as actor Ned Lowenscroft and Queen Elizabeth, respectively.
 They repeat roles from the world premiere Stratford Festival stage production.

 The film airs on "Opening Night," CBC Television's performance arts program.

+The world premiere of Canadian novelist and playwright Timothy Findley's new work, Elizabeth Rex, opened June 29, 200, at the Stratford Festival in Ontario.
 The drama about the 1601 aftermath of the Earl of Essex's unsuccessful revolt against Queen Elizabeth I is right up Stratford's alley: The company's foundation, since its beginning in 1952, is the work of Shakespeare, the chief poet of the Elizabethan reign.

 The play, with Brent Carver, Scott Wentworth, Peter Hutt and Diane D'Aquila in choice roles, depicted Elizabeth I spending a long night with Shakespeare and his troupe prior to the Earl's execution.